Chart Color Schemes

 Health

-Approximately 56% (~1,561 people) of the total population has private health cover.
-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 7.8% and 7.2% of residents respectively.
-A significant majority, 74.8%, report being completely clear of medical ailments compared to 68.5% across Greater Perth.
-Karnup has a lower proportion of seniors aged 65 and over at 10.7% (296 people) compared to Greater Perth's 15.6%.
-Despite this, health outcomes among seniors in Karnup are above average and require more attention than the broader population.
+Both younger and older age groups display a low incidence of common health issues.
+Private health coverage is exceptionally high at nearly 60% of Karnup's total population of 1,649 people.
+Mental health problems and asthma are the most prevalent medical conditions in the area, affecting 7.8% and 7.2% of residents respectively.
+A significant majority, 74.8%, report being free from any medical ailments, compared to 71.9% across Greater Perth.
+Health outcomes for those under 65 are better than average.
+Karnup has a lower proportion of seniors aged 65 and over at 11.4% (316 people), compared to Greater Perth's 16.3%.
+Senior health outcomes in Karnup are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health